Are you spending too much time and money on costly change-outs?

 Because of the small pore size, PTFE membrane bags are up to eight times more efficient than a standard filter bag.
 This means it can cut out dust collector emissions by up to 800 percent.

 Another advantage of PTFE membrane bags is that they clean easier because of their slick surface.
-This means less bag pulsing which means less wear and tear on the bags as well as the diaphragms and solenoid valves.
+This means less bag pulsing.
+Which also means less wear and tear on the bags as well as the diaphragms and solenoid valves.
 It also means the system uses less compressed air resulting in reduced energy costs.

 It can also improve performance when higher moisture levels or sticky dust are present.
 PTFE membrane can be added to any bag media and can replace standard bags and almost all applications.
-While there is a cost to add the membrane, the extra cost easily pays for itself by providing longer life, reduced maintenance cost, reduced wear and tear, and lower emissions.
+While there is a cost to add the membrane, the extra cost easily pays for itself.
+It provides longer life, reduced maintenance cost, reduced wear and tear, and lower emissions.

 To find out if PTFE membrane filter bags are right for you call and talk to one of our experts today.